wpsmith/google-oembed/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Adds Google Drive and Maps to the oEmbed functionality.
+Adds Google Drive and Maps to the oEmbed functionality in WordPress.

 ## Description ##